 - A) After the removal or resignation of a Legislative Council Representative, the official runner-up shall be notified by the Internal Vice-President, Student Government Advisor, or A.S.
 Secretary and sworn in no later than two (2) weeks after the removal or resignation is official. - B) The Internal Vice-President, Student government Advisor, or A.S.
 Secretary shall notify the official runner-up by e-mail and attempt to contact him/her by phone at least once a day for three days.
 The official runner up shall have until 4:00 p.m. of the day after the final phone call was made to notify the Internal Vice-President, Student Government Advisor, or A.S.
 Secretary by phone or e-mail of his/her acceptance or declination of the position.
 If the official runner up has not notified the Internal Vice-President, Student government Advisor, or A.S.
-Secretary by

-400 p.m. of the day after the final phone call was made, he/she shall be considered to have declined the position and the Internal Vice-President, Student government Advisor, or A.S.
-Secretary shall move on to the next official runner up.

-- C) In the case of no official runners-up, the official Legislative Council Ad-Hoc Committee formed to interview possible replacements has five (5) weeks, after the official resignation or removal of the Legislative Council Representative, to submit its recommendation for approval by the full Legislative Council. - D) In case of a tie between the official runners-up, a Legislative Council Ad-Hoc Committee, chaired by the First Pro-Tempore, shall be formed to interview the two (2) or more official runners-up and submit its recommendation for approval by a required two-thirds (2/3s) approval by the Legislative Council.
+Secretary by 4:00 p.m. of the day after the final phone call was made, he/she shall be considered to have declined the position and the Internal Vice-President, Student government Advisor, or A.S.
+Secretary shall move on to the next official runner up. - C) In the case of no official runners-up, the official Legislative Council Ad-Hoc Committee formed to interview possible replacements has five (5) weeks, after the official resignation or removal of the Legislative Council Representative, to submit its recommendation for approval by the full Legislative Council. - D) In case of a tie between the official runners-up, a Legislative Council Ad-Hoc Committee, chaired by the First Pro-Tempore, shall be formed to interview the two (2) or more official runners-up and submit its recommendation for approval by a required two-thirds (2/3s) approval by the Legislative Council.
 The quorum for this Ad-Hoc committee, including the chair shall be no less than 1/5 of the membership of the full Legislative Council.
-The President, Internal Vice-President, and Committee on Committees Co-Coordinators shall be considered non-voting, exofficio members of the Committee.
-Motions offered by ex-officio members shall not be in order.
+The President, Internal Vice-President, and Committee on Committees Chair and Vice-Chair shall be considered non-voting, ex-officio members of the Committee.
+Motions offered by ex-officio members shall not be in order. - E) Once a replacement is determined, the Internal Vice President shall swear the individual in after Proxies and Excused Absences using the following oath, then allowing the new member to join the council: - I, Your Name, hereby affirm that I will fulfill the duties of a(n) position Representative for the academic year Legislative Council to the best of my ability.
+I will seek to facilitate the Associated Students and the University Community in a manner that is consistent with the ideals of an academic community.